SysKitTeam/docs-point/docs/ai-in-syskit-point/enable-ai-features.md

 * Change what data Syskit Point collects from your tenant.
 * Give any user access to data beyond their Point role.
-* Allow AI to make changes in your environment — AI features only deliver findings and recommendations.
+* Allow AI to make changes in your environment.
+  * AI features only deliver findings and recommendations.

 [Permission Anomaly Reports](features/permission-anomaly-reports.md) and [Sensitivity Label Recommendations](features/sensitivity-label-recommendations.md) use machine learning with no LLM involved.
 They are part of Syskit Point's standard functionality and are not controlled by the AI features toggle.